thomascombe/opinionated-php-laravel-guidelines/README.md

 ### Void return

-Use `void` return type as soon is needed to remove mistake.
+Use `void` as return type whenever possible to avoid mistakes.

 ```php
 // Good